OpenPIV/openpiv-python-gpu/README.md

 ## Install From Source

-Make sure you have installed all the dependancies (numpy, matplotlib, scipy, cython, skcuda, pycuda).
+Make sure you have installed all the dependancies (`numpy, matplotlib, scipy, cython, skcuda, pycuda`).
-The GPU version will only install if it detecs both skcuda and pycuda.
+The GPU version will only install if it detects both `skcuda` and `pycuda`.
 Otherwise, only the CPU version will be installed.

 Clone the repository from Github onto your computer: